FREE GROCERY GUIDE

 3 LEAST Recommended Types of Protein Powder for Thyroid Thrivers:

 2. Egg Protein: Like dairy, eggs can be a good source of protein for some and troublesome for others.
 This depends on whether or not we’re sensitive to eggs, which many of us are to varying degrees.
 The lysozyme in eggs, which is a protective enzyme, can be inflammatory in some people with autoimmune disease or thyroid issues.
-Those potentially problematic proteins or enzymes are highly concentrated in an egg-based protein supplement, making egg protein a risky option.
+Those potentially problematic proteins or enzymes are highly concentrated in an egg-based protein supplement, making egg protein a somewhat risky option.

 3. Soy Protein: Soy has some positive nutritional qualities but typically isn’t recommended for those with thyroid issues.
-Functional thyroid experts, like Dr. Izabella Wentz, recommend avoiding soy because it is an endocrine disruptor, xenoestrogen, and particularly disruptive to thyroid function.
+Functional thyroid experts like Dr. Izabella Wentz, recommend avoiding soy because it is an endocrine disruptor, xenoestrogen, and particularly disruptive to thyroid function.
 Soy is considered a "goitrogen" or thyroid-suppressing ingredient, and whereas other goitrogenic foods can be cooked or fermented to reduce their thyroid-inhibiting compounds, this does not apply to soy.
 Now, there is a caveat here, that some functional/holistic thyroid experts disagree, like Dr. Alan Christianson, who debunked most of the research against soy for thyroid patients when I interviewed him on Thyroid-Healthy Bites.
 Personally, I'm keeping my ear to the ground on this one and continuing to use moderation with this controversial ingredient, especially when considering drinking it regularly in a concentrated form like protein powder.

 Looking at these differences between types of protein, it becomes clear that our specific needs as thyroid patients differ in some ways from those of the general population.
-Are these "risky" types of protein inherently bad?
+Are these "riskier" types of protein inherently bad?
 Not necessarily.

 Other Ingredients to Watch Out For in Protein Powder